nilsegger/winterp/README.md

     }
   ```
   An important function for parsing has been `uleb128_decode<uint32_t>(ptr, end)`, which works for both `uint32_t` and `uint64_t`.
-  For which I made sure that they move the ptr to the next readable byte, such that they can be called consequently.
+  Of course there are also versions for signed ints, bytes and floats.
+All parsing and decoding functions take a pointer to the data and move the pointer to the next byte, not belonging to the parsed data.

-  For this task, using wat2wasm with -v was quite helpful.
+  For understanding the structure of the Wasm file, using wat2wasm with -v was quite helpful in combination with the offical documentation.

   ### Expressions
   An expression is a list of instructions.